zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 It's about a principle that I've spent the last decade of my life[^more-ways] fighting for, that speaking the truth matters, and specifically, that speaking the truth matters more than people's feelings.

-[^more-ways]: Given the existential risk situation, potentially in more ways than one.
+[^more-ways]: Given the existential risk situation, perhaps in more ways than one.

 [TODO—three scenarios and DirectedEvolution's rebuttal.
 This is obviously, obviously the kind of content we want on Less Wrong.
 No one would read this and claim it's slush-pile noise. the selection effect for phonies and bullshitters who can't even coneive of the concept of independent judgement ... phonies including the mod team ]

 Pace [writes disapprovingly](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=BJ2j8sQThHzDYNFo9) of "any commenter being able to demand answers to questions at the risk of the post-author's status".

 Well, _yes!_ How did Pace think status worked, exactly?
 "Status" is just other people's beliefs about you.
-People are going to update their beliefs about you based on their observations of your behavior. _Your status is always at risk._
+People are going to update their beliefs about you based on their observations of your behavior. _Your status is always at risk._ It has to, in order to mean anything: in order to gain status when you do good things, it needs to be possible to lose status when you do bad things.

 Habryka struggles to explain why he wrote such a detailed ban announcement, rather than just admitting[^admitting] that he's personally fed up with Achmiz without trying to justify that further: